travis-ci/docs-travis-ci-com/docs/user/database-setup.md

 ### MySQL

-MySQL on Travis CI binds to 127.0.0.1 and requires authentication.
+MySQL on Travis CI is started on boot, binds to 127.0.0.1 and requires authentication.
 You can connect using "root" username and blank password.

 If specify a blank username, keep in mind that for some clients, this is the same as "root" but for some it means "anonymous user".
 When in doubt, try switching to `root` username.